akath19/katacoda-k8s-basics-scenario/yp-challenges/create-new-service/step1.md

 If not, hit `ctrl+c` to exit the command and keep working, you can run it as many times as you want (but not in parallel)

+We have a script running behind the scenes that will validate if your solution works

 # Hints
 1. The link to application documentation is [here](https://hub.docker.com/r/hashicorp/http-echo)
 2. In case you didn't notice, to make the application listen on port `8080` you need to add a command flag